BICENTENNIAL TRIBUTE

 B: Ah - Shelley - mio carissimo amico, welcome - did you leave the baskets by the door?

 PBS: Good day t'ye Byron (bows) - most assuredly - I have enough green vegetables, apples, and bananas for ten Il Colosso's!
-Our pantry is completely strip't of our preferred foodstuffs (brow furrows) - in truth, Mary is not best pleased - howbeit, she will just have to use Italian provisions (shudders) - panettone, tortellini, amaretti, Piedmontese agnolotti..
+Our kitchen is completely strip't of our preferred English foodstuffs (brow furrows) - in truth, Mary is not best pleased - howbeit, she will just have to use Italian provisions (shudders) - panettone, tortellini, amaretti, Piedmontese agnolotti..

 B: Ah, Italia! - the apex of gastronomy!
 Tita - load up the gondola and we shall make haste to the parade ground on the Riva degli Schiavoni